Taliban say US to provide humanitarian aid to Afghanistan - ExBulletin

 Bill Roggio, a senior researcher at the Foundation for the Defense of Democracies that tracks militant groups, agreed that the Taliban did not need Washington’s help to track down and destroy the Afghan ISIS affiliate, known as the name of Islamic State in Khorasan Province, or ISKP.

-The Taliban “have fought for 20 years to expel the United States, and the last thing they need is the return of the United States.
-They also don’t need US help, said Roggio, who also produces the foundation’s Long War Journal.
+The Taliban have fought for 20 years to expel the United States, and the last thing they need is the return of the United States.
+They also don’t need US help, said Roggio, who also produces the Long War Journal Foundations.
 The Taliban must lead the difficult and time-consuming task of rooting out ISKP cells and its limited infrastructure.
 He has all the knowledge and tools he needs to do it.

 The IS affiliate does not have the advantage of the havens in Pakistan and Iran that the Taliban had in their fight against the United States, Roggio said.
 However, he warned that the Taliban’s long-standing support for al-Qaida makes them unreliable as counterterrorism partners with the United States.